 - Learn more: about World Art Day – also Leonardo’s daVinci’s birthday.

 April 16th: Save the Elephant Day

-- Read Aloud: My favorite elephant book is Elmer by David McKee.
+- Read aloud: Joy’s favorite elephant book is Elmer by David McKee.

-- Family Fun: After the story, make patchwork elephants and stage your own Elmer’s Day Parade.
+- Family activity: After the story, make patchwork elephants and stage your own Elmer’s Day Parade.
 Download your own Elmer Day pack here.
 Disney+ currently has an elephant documentary streaming.

-- Read Aloud: Read each family member’s poem(s) aloud when you are done.
+- Read aloud: Read each family’s member’s poem(s) aloud when you are done.

 April 18th: International Juggler’s Day

 - Family activity: Try your hand at learning to juggle in honor of his holiday.
 Start with three scarves (or similar, lightweight material) and see if you can work your way up to balls.
 You can find a lot of tutorials on YouTube.

 - Read aloud: Clown of God by Tomie dePaoloa or the Juggling Pug by Sean Bryan.

 - Family activity: Start or add to your kitchen scrap garden.
 Garlic is one of those cool plants you can easily grow from scraps in your window sill.
 Martha Stewart shows us how to do it here.